 Property Management Kent: Owner Requirements

 An owner living in an association may be required by the CCRs to carry an HO-6 policy, or a homeowner’s policy.
 This policy covers your personal property, belongings, furnishings, clothing, and loss of use.
 So, if you have to relocate while your unit is being repaired, your insurance will cover your food and hotel stay.
 Liability insurance covers any incidents that may occur inside your unit.

-In your association, your declarations may require that your policy covers the master policy’s deductible and uncovered loss.
+, your declarations may require that your policy covers the master policy’s deductible and uncovered loss.
 You’ll want to make sure that if this is the case, your HO-6 policy has that coverage in place and will pay the right amount of the deductible.

 Earthquake and flood insurance are usually optional, but highly recommended.
 If you’re a landlord, we recommend a landlord policy to cover any loss of rent.
 Seek out an insurance professional who knows the industry well.
 Take your governing documents and your master policy when you meet, so you can be sure you have the right coverage and the right amounts.